XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

   return ledgerResponse.result.ledger_index
 }
+// Step 3 code additions - end

+/**
+ * This is our main function, it creates our application window, preloads the code we will need to communicate
+ * between the renderer Process and the main Process, loads a layout and performs the main logic */ const createWindow = () => {
 ```

 This helper function does the following: It establishes a WebSocket connection to the XRP Ledger, calls the XRP Ledger API's [ledger method](ledger.html) and returns the ledger index from the response.
+We will wire up this function at the end of this step.

 2. In order to attach a preloader script, modify the `createWindow` method in `index.js` by adding the following code: